 Your investment concerns need not be restricted to cut stones.
 Rough gems, mineral specimens and finished jewelry all hold potential for investment.
 Each of these is specialized, so you should focus your attention on the one that interests you most.

 rule #2 – you are unlikely be able to hang on and recover from making a bad buy on a gemstone

 As a rule, gems increase in value at the rate of inflation.
 This means you should assume that a bad deal today will be a bad deal in 3 weeks or 3 years when you eventually sell.
 When I make a bad buy on a stone or make a mistake, I tend to take my licks quickly and sell.
 Finding “a lesser fool” to own a stone at my inflated cost-basis is not something I’ve ever been particularly good at.
-Some people can do it, and if you are willing to hang on to a stone in perpetuity, eventually you may get lucky and run across someone willing to adopt your mistake.
+Some people can do it, and if you are willing to hang on to a stone in perpetuity, eventually you may get lucky and run across someone willing to adopt your mistake, and maybe even do so at a profit.
 But my preference is to take my losses when I realize I’ve made a mistake, and move on to try and find the next deal.

 rule #3 – you need sources that can sell your gems at retail prices, so they can at least pay full wholesale prices